What is hearing loss or impairment?

-Around 10 million people living in the UK are deaf or have a hearing loss.
+Around 12 million adults living in the UK are deaf or have a hearing loss.
 Hearing loss or impairment prevents sounds being completely transmitted through the ear.
 If the hearing loss is only mild, the person may have trouble hearing faint or distant speech.
-For a person that has mild hearing loss they may benefit from using a hearing aid to amplify sounds and make life a little easier.
+Someone who has only mild hearing loss may benefit from using a hearing aid to amplify sounds and make life a little easier.

 Living with a hearing impairment

 It can be a bit of a learning curve living with a hearing impairment at first, but with help and support your loved one should be able to keep living as independently as they always have done.
 Getting the right diagnosis and support from healthcare professionals should be their first step in learning to live with a hearing impairment.

 Reassure them that there’s nothing embarrassing about telling the people they speak with that they have hearing loss.
 By telling people they can make small changes such as sitting closer to the person they’re in conversation with, keeping the person’s face and mouth in full view.
 If the hearing loss is only on one side, they can always try to make sure the person they’re speaking to is on the side of their “good ear”.